 Those of us who were lucky enough to grow up with a puppy at our side understand the powerful bond between a dog and a child.
 For kids, it’s like growing up with your best friend, and I like to think this is a pleasant experience for dogs as well.

-But not every car would be fit for such an important task so let’s take a look at three of the most durable and attractive designs on the market (that you can afford).
+But not every RC car or remote control car for dogs would be fit for such an important task, so let’s take a look at three of the most durable and attractive designs on the market (that you can afford).

 Traxxas 37054 2WD Stadium Rustler XL-5